Leveraged income, not passive income

 - How is leveraged income different from coaching one-to-one?

 - One-to-one coaching is linear: your income is capped by your available hours.
-Leveraged income decouples the two.
+Leveraged income breaks that link.
 You teach the method once, in a form that serves many people at once, and your time is freed for the work that only you can do.
 The ceiling moves from your calendar to your audience.

 Keep reading